paxakor/text_wrapper/README.md

 # Text Wrapper
-`This tool should make any code more beautiful.`
+`This tool should make any code slimmer.`

 ## Features
 * Wrap the text.